 Now you have a good initial idea of what recommender systems are and how the biggest and the best companies use them to reach their business goals.

-And, if you want to dive deeper into the subject of recommender systems and machine learning, check out the 365 Data Science course in Machine Learning in Python for beginners.
+And, if you want to dive deeper into the subject of recommender systems and machine learning, check out the 365 Data Science course that's perfect for beginners, Machine Learning in Python.